“If a man hasn’t found something he is willing to die for, he isn’t fit to live.”

 This charity is not about money it is just about helping children in Bulgaria but it also brings together the community where they live in the UK who help to collect goods and raise the transport costs.

-Although this was a one-off contribution George continues to stay in contact with the charity and continues to support ad-hoc campaigns.
+Although this was a one-off contribution George continued to stay in contact with the charity and to support ad-hoc campaigns until the charity started to wind down its activities.

 A project chosen by George.